-- Changes in Benefit Terms There were no changes in benefit terms since the previous valuations for both CalSTRS and CalPERS. - Changes of Assumptions The discount rate decreased from 7.15% to 6.90% since the previous valuation for CalPERS.
+- Changes in Benefit Terms The required employer contribution rate changed from 25.37% to 26.68% since the previous valuation for CalPERS.
+There were no changes in benefit terms since the previous valuations for both CalSTRS. - Changes of Assumptions The consumer price inflation decreased from 2.50% to 2.75% since the previous valuation for CalPERS.
 There were no changes since the previous valuation for CalSTRS.